SilverScript Medicare Part D Drug Plans Review

 In this Guide...

-SilverScript Medicare plans are the most popular Medicare Part D prescription drug plans in the country.
-Our review details how much SilverScript drug plans cost, how highly they’re rated by Medicare and what you need to do to enroll if you’re eligible.
+The SilverScript Choice Medicare plan is one of the most popular Medicare Part D prescription drug plans in the country.
+Our review details SilverScript Choice drug plan premiums, copays, deductibles and more.

 SilverScript Medicare plans are Medicare Part D prescription drug plans sold by Aetna, a CVS Health company.
-Roughly 1 in 4 Medicare Part D beneficiaries were enrolled in a 2023 Part D plan from SilverScript.1
+Roughly 1 in 5 Medicare Part D beneficiaries are enrolled in a 2025 Part D plan from SilverScript.

 SilverScript Medicare Part D plans cover prescription drug costs, which is an area of health care not typically covered by Original Medicare (Part A and Part B).